 Luxurious, spacious, and fun to drive – the 2020 BMW X5 checks all the boxes drivers want in a luxury SUV.
 So, does it hold up over time?
 That’s the question prospective buyers are asking after test-driving the 2020 BMW X5.
 The entry-level 2020 X5 sDrive40i has a starting MSRP of $59,400, and it provides plenty of bang for your buck.
 However, the luxury midsize SUV segment is extremely competitive, and its clientele is immensely discerning.
 Should you take a chance on the BMW X5 while there’s an abundance of reliable luxury SUVs on the market?

 The 2020 BMW X’s predicted reliability raises questions

 The BMW X5’s recall history

 Owner confidence may have dwindled as the 2020 BMW X5 already received five recalls – all of which may increase the risk of a crash.
 The rack and pinion steering system was the first to receive a recall, as it could cause a loss of steering control.
 Later, the NHTSA issued a recall for the steering column after finding that a loose bearing plate could also affect vehicle control and handling.

-The sensing system camera was recalled, which affected the back-up camera display.
+The sensing system camera was recalled, which affected the backup camera display.
 The starter assembly was recalled as it could cause the engine to stall.

-Recalls were also issued for the starter assembly, which had potential engine stall concerns, and the headlights, which emitted a blue light that could confuse or distract oncoming drivers.
+Additionally, recalls were also issued for the starter assembly, which had potential engine stall concerns, and the headlights, which emitted a blue light that could confuse or distract oncoming drivers.

 Why you should still consider the BMW X5

 Despite its predictability issues, few vehicles can match the otherwise stellar reviews and ratings the BMW X5 earned.
 There’s a multitude of positive X5 attributes.
 These include an exciting engine lineup, agile handling, a spacious cargo area, and an easy-to-use infotainment system.

 This midsize luxury SUV also gives you the ability to customize it to your needs.
 It comes standard as a two-row model, but a third row is optional.

 Meanwhile, it offers engine options that appeal to a wide variety of drivers.
 Its standard turbocharged six-cylinder has enough get-up-and-go for most motorists while maintaining an EPA-estimated 23 miles per gallon combined.
-The available twin-turbo V8 delivers 456 hp in the xDrive50i, and it is tuned for even better performance in the M50i and the X5 M with 523 hp and 600 hp, respectively.
+The available twin-turbo V8 delivers 456 hp in the xDrive50i, and it is tuned for even better performance in the M50i and the X5 M with 523 horsepower and 600 horsepower, respectively.